Adama Delphine Fawundu

 American visual artist

-Adama Delphine Fawundu is an interdisciplinary visual artist, who works with photography, print, and video, and draws from personal experience to explore the wider themes of African heritage, mythology, and diaspora.
-Adama was born in New York to an Equatorial Guinean mother and a Sierra Leonian father, and navigating this cultural identity features in her work
+Born in New York to an Equatorial Guinean mother and a Sierra Leonian father, Adama Delphine Fawundu is an interdisciplinary visual artist who works with photography, print, and video.
+She draws from personal experience to explore the wider themes of African heritage, mythology, and diaspora, navigating her cultural identity through her work.

-In her most recent exhibition The Sacred Star of Isis and Other Stories at the Museum of African Diaspora in San Francisco, Adama explores the tension between her family’s traditional Mende beliefs and Westernised ideals.
-She incorporates ancestral artifacts, such as handmade batik fabrics, to create layered images that mirror the complexities of diasporic identity.
+In her 2019 exhibition The Sacred Star of Isis and Other Stories at the Museum of African Diaspora in San Francisco, Adama explored the tension between her family’s traditional Mende beliefs and Westernised ideals.
+She incorporated ancestral artefacts, such as handmade batik fabrics, to create layered images that mirror the complexities of diasporic identity.